ilias404/HTB-Sherlocks/UFO-1/README.md

 # Task 2: Mitre notes two credential access techniques used by the BlackEnergy group to access several hosts in the compromised network during a 2016 campaign against the Ukrainian electric power grid.
 One is LSASS Memory access (T1003.001).
 What is the Attack ID for the other?

-Navigating to the [2016 Ukraine Electric Power Attack](https://attack.mitre.org/campaigns/C0025/) section on the Sandworm MITRE ATT&CK page, we can examine the techniques and tools associated with this campaign.
+Navigating to the [2016 Ukraine Electric Power Attack](https://attack.mitre.org/campaigns/C0025/) section on the Sandworm MITRE ATT&CK page, we can examine the **MITRE ATT&CK Navigator layer** associated with the campaign.

 <img width="1536" height="638" alt="image" src="https://github.com/user-attachments/assets/552ff033-39e7-45cc-a7bf-c1130399eb4d" />